 I don’t think I’ve ever seen them actually served at weddings, but you never know, Mexico is a big country were traditions, cuisine, and even accents can differ from state to state.
 I did grow up eating these, but my favorite is definitely the version with orange zest and cinnamon-sugar.

 We love Christmas!
 It’s such a joyous time when you live it through the eyes of the children.
 We are a bilingual and multi-cultural household so we do try to incorporate different traditions from our cultures.
 The kids get presents (toys) from Santa and the Reyes Magos (Three Kings) bring them books and treats.
-We eat tamales and pozole, but there’s also turkey and gingerbread house decorating.
+We eat tamales and pozole, but there’s also turkey (for the non-vegans) and gingerbread house decorating.
 What are some of your favorite traditions??